ibm-cloud-docs/openshift/satellite_clusters.md

    ```
    {: screen}

 3. Create an {{site.data.keyword.openshiftshort}} cluster in your {{site.data.keyword.satelliteshort}} location.
+Specify {{site.data.keyword.openshiftshort}} version 4.5 or later.
 When you create the cluster, the cluster master is automatically created in your {{site.data.keyword.satelliteshort}} control plane.

    * To ensure that hosts are automatically assigned as worker nodes in the default worker pool of your cluster, specify those hosts' labels in the `--host-label` flags, and specify the number of worker nodes per zone in the `--workers` flag.
    * To enable cluster admin access for {{site.data.keyword.satelliteshort}} Config, include the `--enable-admin-agent` flag.
 If you do not grant {{site.data.keyword.satelliteshort}} Config access, you cannot later use the {{site.data.keyword.satelliteshort}} Config functionality to view or deploy Kubernetes resources for your clusters.
 If you want to enable access later, you can [create custom RBAC roles for {{site.data.keyword.satelliteshort}} Config](/docs/satellite?topic=satellite-cluster-config#setup-clusters-satconfig-access).